moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 After your request is granted, you will be added to a GitHub team that will give you access to our GitHub repository, and AWS environments.

-> Access to AWS may take up to 3 hours.
+> Our team manually approves requests.
+After approval it can take up to 3 hours for you to get AWS access.

 ### Create a GitHub repository

+If you already have a repository you've used for Airflow, you should create a new one.

 1. Create a repository using one of the provided runtime templates: